Methodology: How the data was collected

 Drivers are asked to drive every public street in a study area at least twice to ensure accuracy.
 Re-driving helps confirm the persistence of elevated methane readings and characterize their emission rate accurately.
 Drivers do not view the data as it is being collected.The survey areas

-EDF and CSU carefully select survey areas to ensure that a representative sample of a city’s local distribution system is mapped.
+EDF and CSU carefully select survey areas to ensure that a representative sample of a city's local distribution system is mapped.
 In particular, when surveying large cities, it is impractical to map every street.
-Survey areas are selected to represent the variety of conditions in the city — different landscapes, type of pipe materials, and age of the pipes.
+Survey areas are selected to represent the variety of conditions in the city – different residential and commercial areas, type of pipe materials and age of the pipes.

 Measuring leaks in downtown areas presents special challenges: Tall buildings can interfere with GPS signals and create wind tunnels that reduce the ability to locate leaks.
 Because of this, EDF and CSU generally choose other neighborhoods in which to measure leaks.

 Data Variables: Location, Attribution, Magnitude, UncertaintyLocation of Methane Source

 Ambient methane concentrations in the atmosphere average around 1.8 parts per million (ppm).
 There is natural variability so it is possible to see average daily concentration values between 1.75 and 2.2 ppm in some cities and some days, depending on local sources and winds.
 Such variability is well within the sensitivity of the methane analyzers in the vehicles; these instruments can precisely measure methane concentrations down to 0.02 ppm.